 This research was supported in part by a grant from the Templeton Religion Trust.
-We are also grateful for hospitality at the FIM of the ETH-Zurich, at the Max Planck Institute for Mathematics in Bonn, and at the Hausdorff Institute for Mathematics in Bonn, where we did part of this work.
+We are also grateful for hospitality at the FIM of the ETH-Zurich, where we did part of this work.
 We thank Klaus Hepp, Daniel Loss, Renato Renner, and Matthias Troyer for discussions.
-We are also grateful to Bob Coecke for sharing the manuscript of his forthcoming book.